SAP-samples/btp-azure-opensap/Week2/Unit3/README.md

 ## Summary

 Congratulations!
 You've successfully accomplished this unit's quite comprehensive exercise.
+This also concludes the complete exercise content of Week 2.
 You've learned how to configure and develop within two components of the SAP Integration Suite (Open Connectors & Cloud Integration).
 Furthermore you've implemented one approach, how these services can interact with Microsoft products like SharePoint.
-This concludes the exercise content of Week 2.